 We do not believe in bed rest for more than twenty-four, maximum forty-eight hours.
 Certain amount of exercise is necessary.

-Exercise should be non-weight bearing, such as stationary bicycle or swimming pool - something that does not put excess stress on the affected area.
+Exercise should be non-weight bearing, such as a stationary bicycle or a swimming pool - something that doesn't put excess stress on the affected area.
 Occasionally surgery is necessary.
-Prior to surgery, one must make a definitive diagnosis, however – what is going on – this will often require an MRI scan, a myelogram, or a myelogram followed by a CT scan.
-Initially, if there isn't a dangerous problem occurring, one will consider what's called an epidural steroid injection or a selective nerve block, both of which you can learn more about on other parts of Spine-health.
+Prior to surgery, one must make a definitive diagnosis, however, of what is going on - and this often will require an MRI scan, a myelogram, or a myelogram followed by a CT scan.
+Initially, if there isn't a dangerous problem occurring, one will consider what's called an epidural steroid injection or a selective nerve root block, both of which you can learn more about from other parts of Spine dash health.